My Degeneration

-My Degeneration is the fourth studio album by the punk rock band Flashlight Brown, released on April 8, 2003, by Hollywood Records.
+My Degeneration is the fourth studio album by the punk rock band Flashlight Brown, released on April 8, 2003, via Hollywood Records, as the band's major label debut.
 This album is their first and only collaboration with producer Rob Cavallo, with the album described as "a culmination of a 6 year career of living on the edge between a dream and despair."

 Background

 Flashlight Brown formed in 1996 out of boredom and frustration towards their college town of Guelph, and released three studio albums: :flashlight.
 (1997), Running Season (1999), and Flashlight Brown (2001).
 Their sophomore album, Running Season, caught the attention of MuchMusic, who interviewed the band throughout that year and the following year, and aired the music video for their song "Sonia Bianchi" in rotation.
 In 2000, the band released their first MP3 only release on their website titled A Freak, which was downloaded over 5000 times.

 Midway through a summer 2002 tour, the band was contacted by producer Rob Cavallo (Green Day, Alanis Morissette, Goo Goo Dolls), a man who was admired by the band.
 The band were flat broke and sleeping in a parking lot when a date was confirmed for them to fly out to Los Angeles.
 After originally intending to record two songs with the band, Cavallo quickly fell in love with the band and their music, and decided to produce the full album and sign the band to Hollywood Records.

 The opening track, "Ready To Roll", received playtime on MuchOnDemand and Edge 102, was featured in a hockey ad for Sportsnet, and found its way onto the Rugrats Go Wild soundtrack.